joshglenen/Echo-Orientation/README.md

 # Other Approaches
 ## Using two microphones and a directional filter
  This method requires the construction of a filter such as the human ear which causes reflections and distortions in the speaker.
 These distortions can be detected in the harmonics of the input signal.
-Using empiracle data and a proper filter, the relationship between distortion and direction could be estimated.
-This method also applies for 3D space but requires much more data and analysis.
+Using empirpcle data and a proper filter, the relationship between distortion and direction could be estimated.
+This method also applies for 3D space; however, it's well beyond the scope of this project.

 ## Determining k using three microphones
-  This method is cheating but is the most practical.
-Adding more sensors will increase the sensitivity and allow detection of back and front easily.
-The math changes based on the number of inputs which should be spatially separated equidistantly for the highest sensitivity.
+  Adding more sensors will both increase the sensitivity and easily allow k detection (depending on SNR).
+Since the goal of this project was to imitate human ears, this method will not be pursued.
+This method will be more practical and precise but will also demand a significant incease in power and part costs.